amendoza26/githubApp/README.md

 # GithubApp

-##### Esta es una aplicación web que muestra el historial de commits de un repositorio público de GitHub.
-Puedes buscar usuarios de GitHub y ver su información de perfil
+##### This is a web application that displays the commit history of a public GitHub repository.
+You can search for GitHub users,view their profile information, list of repos and commits of every repository.

-## Instalación
+## Installation

-##### Antes de comenzar, asegúrate de tener Node.js y npm (o yarn) instalados en tu sistema.
-Puedes descargar Node.js desde nodejs.org.
+##### Before you begin, make sure you have Node.js and npm (or yarn) installed on your system.
+You can download Node.js from nodejs.org.

-### Clona este repositorio en tu máquina local:
+### Clone this repository to your local machine using the following command on your terminal:

 ##### git clone https://github.com/amendoza26/githubApp.git

-### Ve al directorio del proyecto
+### Navigate to the project directory

 ##### cd githubapp

-### Instala las dependencias con el comando:
+### Install the dependencies using the following command:

 ##### npm install

-### Ejecutar programa:
+### Running the Program:

-##### Para ejecutar el programa puedes usar el comando "npm run dev" en tu consola.
+##### To run the program, you can use the "npm run dev" command in your console.

-###### (Recuerda que para obtener la data de usuarios y commits debes tener el repositorio del back ejecutando)
+###### (Remember that to fetch user and commit data, you should have the backend repository running)